Rathen: Transport

 The Rathen Ferry, a passenger reaction ferry, connects Niederrathen, on the right bank of the Elbe river, to Oberrathen on the left bank.
 Kurort Rathen railway station, on the Dresden S-Bahn and the Dresden to Prague railway, is adjacent to the Oberrathen ferry terminal.
 Rathen is also a stop for the Sächsische Dampfschiffahrt ships, including historic paddle steamers, operating between Dresden and the Czech border.

-Road access to Niederrathen is by my means of a road from Bad Schandau, whilst Oberrathen is linked by road to Struppen.
+Road access to Niederrathen is by means of a road from Bad Schandau, whilst Oberrathen is linked by road to Struppen.
 There is no direct vehicular connection across the river between the two halves of the village, and the road journey between the two is some 23 km in length.